Social MediaRight of PublicityMotion Picture &

 Television ProductionCopyrightLitigationIFTA ArbitrationDefamationLoan Out Company

-A few weeks ago, we took a deep dive into breach of contract claims, and what is required in order to sue for breach of contract.
+In a previous post, we took a deep dive into breach of contract claims, and what is required in order to sue for breach of contract.
 As a refresher, in California, a plaintiff “must prove (1) the contract, (2) the plaintiff’s performance of the contract or excuse for nonperformance, (3) the defendant’s breach, and (4) the resulting damage to the plaintiff” in order to prevail on a breach of contract claim.
 Richman v.
 Hartley, 224 Cal.App.4th, 1182, 1186 (2014).
 However, by definition, a breach is “[t]he wrongful, i.e., the unjustified or unexcused act, failure to perform a contract.”
 1 Witkin, Summary of California Law, Contracts, § 847 (10th ed.
 2005).
 In order for there to be a breach, there must be an unexcused failure to perform a contract.
 So what if the failure to perform is excused?
-Today, we turn to one possible scenario where the failure to perform is excused – the force majeure clause.
+Today, we turn to one possible scenario where the failure to perform is excused – force majeure.

 California Civil Code section 3526 states that “[n]o man is responsible for that which no man can control.”
 Cal.
 Civ.
 Code § 3526.
 Performance of a contract is excused when an (1) unforeseeable event (2) outside of the parties’ control (3) renders performance impossible or impracticable.
 See Citizens of Humanity, LLC v.
 Caitac Int’l, Inc., No. B215232, 14 (Cal.
 Ct.
 App.
 2010) (“‘Force majeure’ is the equivalent of the common law contract defense of impossibility.”); Cal.
 Civ.
 Code § 3531 (“The law never requires impossibilities.”).
 Put simply, a force majeure clause excuses a party’s performance of certain obligations if a specified event occurs which is out of the parties’ control.